furqanistic/deployment/README.md

 ```
 mkdir /var/www/website/client
 ```
-if get parent director error then do this (otherwise leave)
+if you get parent director error then do this (otherwise leave)
 ```
 mkdir -p /var/www/website/client
 ```